SysAdmin-IST-DEM/docs/docs/ostickets/README.md

 To start answering tickets you can click on the ticket and write your answer as you were writing an email.

 **Correct support email:** suporte@dem.tecnico.ulisboa.pt

-## Common Requests

-(Leave this section blank for now, to be filled with common requests as they are identified.)

-## Common Problems

-(Leave this section blank for now, to be filled with common problems and their solutions as they are identified.)